 GCSE Art and Design consists of one coursework unit and one exam unit.

 A wide range of materials and techniques will be introduced in Year 10, from which you can choose the media you would like to specialise in.
 You will have the opportunity to develop your skills in the following processes:

-- 2D Drawing, Painting, Illustration, Printing, Collage, Digital Photography, Photomontage and manipulation - 3D Ceramics, Sculpture, Fashion and Textiles
+- 2D Drawing, Painting- watercolour, acrylic & oil, Illustration, Lino printing, Collage, Mixed Media, Pen and ink - 3D Ceramics and Sculpture

 Students will also experience visits to museums and art galleries to support their studies when being inspires by the work and approaches of artists crafts people and designers.
+Students are encouraged to visit exhibitions in their own time.